Call for evidence on ageing research

 The guide, written by consultants Capita Symonds for the RIBA, also includes step-by-step advice on how to begin the process of making a claim and it shows where additional help can be found.

 If you have comments or queries about The UK Research and Development Tax Credit Scheme – A guide for architects, or wish to share your own practice's experience of claiming R&D tax credits with the RIBA Research and Innovation Team, please contact email@example.com.

-The paper Architectural Research: Three Myths And One Model from the committee represents its current thinking about this subject and hopes to provoke further discussion relating to architectural research.
+The paper Architectural Research: Three Myths And One Model from the RIBA Research and Innovation Group represents its thinking about this subject and hopes to provoke further discussion relating to architectural research.